samueldaviddelacruz/react-esbuild-scaffold/README.md

 # Pre-requistes
 `node.js v14.16.0 or higher`

-Start dependencies using `npm install`
+Install dependencies using `npm install`

 Copy contents from `.env.example` to a new`.env` file